rodmoioliveira/.dotfiles/README.md

 [back^](#index)

 ```
-Prints the last part of the path.
+Replaces the current path with its last part within the text.

 Usage:
-  lpath <PATH>
+  lpath <TEXT>

 Options:
   -h, --help